RaphaelCSSilva/mywebsite/README.md

 # MyWebsite

-Just a small website for hosting my CV, blog, and practice how different web frameworks work, this time using Python with Flask.
+Just a small static website for hosting my CV, blog, and practice how different web frameworks work, this time using Python with Flask.